-- 1. (a)(1)(A) The Rules of the House are the rules of its committees and subcommittees so far as applicable. - (B) Each subcommittee is a part of its committee and is subject to the authority and direction of that com-
+1. (a)(1)(A) The Rules of the House are the rules of its committees and subcommittees so far as applicable.

+(B) Each subcommittee is a part of its committee and is subject to the authority and direction of that committee and to its rules, so far as applicable.

-- mittee and to its rules, so far as applicable. - (2)(A) In a committee or subcommittee- - (i) a motion to recess from day to day, or to recess subject to the call of the Chair (within 24 hours), shall be privileged; and - (ii) a motion to dispense with the first reading (in full) of a bill or resolution shall be privileged if printed copies are available. - (B) A motion accorded privilege under this subparagraph shall be decided without debate. - (b)(1) Each committee may conduct at any time such investigations and studies as it considers necessary or appropriate in the exercise of its responsibilities under rule X. Subject to the adoption of expense resolutions as required by clause 6 of rule X, each committee may incur expenses, including travel expenses, in connection with such investigations and studies. - (2) A proposed investigative or oversight report shall be considered as read in committee if it has been available to the members for at least 24 hours (excluding Saturdays, Sundays, or legal holidays except when the House is in session on such a day) - (3) A report of an investigation or study conducted jointly by more than one committee may be filed jointly, provided that each of the committees complies independently with all requirements for approval and filing of the report. - (4) After an adjournment sine die of the last regular session of a Congress, an investigative or oversight report may be filed with the Clerk at any time, provided that a member who gives timely notice of intention to file supplemental, minority, or additional views shall be entitled to not less than seven calendar days in which to submit such views for inclusion in the report. - (c) Each committee may have printed and bound such testimony and other data as may be presented at hearings held by the committee or its subcommittees.
-All costs of stenographic services and transcripts in connection with a meeting or hearing of a committee shall be paid from the applicable accounts of the House described in clause 1(j)(1) of rule X. - (d)(1) Each committee shall submit to the House not later than January 2 of each odd-numbered year a report on the activities of that committee under this rule and rule X during the Congress ending at noon on January 3 of such year. - (2) Such report shall include separate sections summarizing the legislative and oversight activities of that committee during that Congress. - (3) The oversight section of such report shall include a summary of the oversight plans submitted by the committee under clause 2(d) of rule X, a summary of the actions taken and recommendations made with respect to each such plan, a summary of any additional oversight activities undertaken by that committee, and any recommendations made or actions taken thereon.
-That section shall also delineate any hearings held pursuant to clauses 2(n), (o), or (p) of this rule.
+(2)(A) In a committee or subcommittee-

+(i) a motion to recess from day to day, or to recess subject to the call of the Chair (within 24 hours), shall be privileged; and

+(ii) a motion to dispense with the first reading (in full) of a bill or resolution shall be privileged if printed copies are available.

+(B) A motion accorded privilege under this subparagraph shall be decided without debate.

+(b)(1) Each committee may conduct at any time such investigations and studies as it considers necessary or appropriate in the exercise of its responsibilities under rule X. Subject to the adoption of expense resolutions as required by clause 6 of rule X, each committee may incur expenses, including travel expenses, in connection with such investigations and studies.

+(2) A proposed investigative or oversight report shall be considered as read in committee if it has been available to the members for at least 24 hours (excluding Saturdays, Sundays, or legal holidays except when the House is in session on such a day).

+(3) A report of an investigation or study conducted jointly by more than one committee may be filed jointly, provided that each of the committees complies independently with all requirements for approval and filing of the report.

+(4) After an adjournment sine die of the last regular session of a Congress, an investigative or oversight report may be filed with the Clerk at any time, provided that a member who gives timely notice of intention to file supplemental, minority, or additional views shall be entitled to not less than seven calendar days in which to submit such views for inclusion in the report. (c) Each committee may have printed and bound such testimony and other data as may be presented at hearings held by the committee or its subcommittees.
+All costs of stenographic services and transcripts in connection with a meeting or hearing of a committee shall be paid from the applicable accounts of the House described in clause 1(k)(1) of rule X.

+(d)(1) Not later than the 30th day after June 1 and December 1, a committee shall submit to the House a semiannual report on the activities of that committee.

+(2) Such report shall include-

+(A) separate sections summarizing the legislative and oversight activities of that committee under this rule and rule X during the applicable period;

+(B) in the case of the first such report, a summary of the oversight plans submitted by the committee under clause 2(d) of rule X;

+(C) a summary of the actions taken and recommendations made with respect to the oversight plans specified in subdivision (B);

+(D) a summary of any additional oversight activities undertaken by that committee and any recommendations made or actions taken thereon; and

+(E) a delineation of any hearings held pursuant to clauses 2(n), (o), or (p) of this rule.

-(4) After an adjournment sine die of the last regular session of a Congress, the chair of a committee may file an activities report under subparagraph (1) with the Clerk at any time and without approval of the committee, provided that-
+(3) After an adjournment sine die of a regular session of a Congress, or after December 15, whichever occurs first, the chair of a committee may file the second or fourth semiannual report described in subparagraph (1) with the Clerk at any time and without approval of the committee, provided that-